heyimalex/reselect-map/README.md

 The only thing to know is that the first dependency/selector passed is the one that gets mapped over, and all other selectors work just like they do in reselect proper.
 Additionally, key-based selectors like `createObjectSelector` and `createMapSelector` pass the key as the final argument.

-**NOTICE**: This package makes use of the builtin Map.
-If you need to support environments without Map, you are going to have to polyfill it.
+**NOTICE**: This package makes use of the builtin Set and Map.
+If you need to support environments without Set or Map, you are going to have to polyfill it.

 ### createArraySelector